 Western blotting was performed on total cellular proteins prepared from three Pax5(-) mutant clones at the early (E), middle (M) and later (L) cultivation stages and from DT40 cells (W), using anti-chicken IgM L-chain antiserum that cross-reacts with IgM H-chain.
 Relative levels of IgM H-chain and large (high) plus small (low) forms of IgM L-chain are shown in the lower panel.
 The figure is identical with Fig. 5 of Ref.
-193 and Fig. 3 of Ref.
+198. The figure is also identical with Fig. 5 of Refs.
+193 plus 197 and Fig. 3 of Ref.
 189. These figures were first presented in Ref.
 138.